-These men are on the course devising the best layout possible and have a corps of workers with them carrying out their suggestions in the fixing of hazards of many sorts to and into the game [sic].
-It is expected building work will begin early this summer.
+These men are on the course devising the best layout possible and have a corps of workers with them carrying out their suggestions in the fixing of hazards of many sorts to add interest to the game [sic].

+It is expected building will begin early this summer.
 (10 May 1929, p.
-13)
+9)